MattFennell/Kubernetes/README.md

 1.  `kubectl apply -f k8s` (Should see several types of files being created)
 1.  `minikube ip`

 And then you should be able to access the service at the IP address returned from `minikube ip`.
 To check that it's working, running `kubectl get pods` and you should see the client, server and sql deployments and their status.
 It may take a minute or two for the pods to load up.
 For more information about a pod, run `kubectl logs POD-NAME`.
+Note that this will use my images on DockerHub unless you have changed the config files and replaced them with your own.

 -----